 “The site has purposely been modeled after Ironmarch.org, which prior to its shutdown was the foremost Fascist website in the world.
 Our aim is to continue where they left off," writes Mathias in a post from June 2018.

 And one leading expert agrees.
 Ryan Scrivens, a noted scholar on right-wing extremism, told VICE that IronMarch was a key accelerator in the extremism of the far-right and Fascist Forge is picking up where it left off.

 “IronMarch was essential to the right-wing extremist movement because it served as a centralized space in which some of the most extreme adherents could connect, communicate, and interact with like-minded individuals from around the globe,” says Scrivens.
 “It would appear, though, that Fascist Forge is the new IronMarch.
-Like its predecessor, Fascist Forge explicitly promotes genocide against non-Whites—which is typical of most right-wing extremist forums—and it also shares the similar goal of connecting violent extremists online for the purposes of networking and expanding the movement offline.”
+Like its predecessor, Fascist Forge explicitly promotes genocide against non-Whites—which is atypical of most right-wing extremist forums—and it also shares the similar goal of connecting violent extremists online for the purposes of networking and expanding the movement offline.”

 Recently released FBI statistics show a significant spike in hate crimes across the US, while Canadian Public Safety Minister Ralph Goodale—a similar position to the head of Department of Homeland Security in the US—recently admitted the rise of right-wing extremism is an increasing concern for officials.

 “They may have behaved themselves as singular individuals doing very evil deeds,” said Goodale last week referencing the Quebec Mosque shooter and the Toronto van attacker, “but they were inspired by something and largely that relates back to what they saw on the internet.”